npm/npm/doc/faq.md

 ## Can I list a url as a dependency?

 Yes.
-It should be a url to a gzipped tarball containing a single folder that has a package.json in its root.
+It should be a url to a gzipped tarball containing a single folder that has a package.json in its root, or a git url.
 (See "what is a package?" above.)

-## OK, but can I list a git repo as a dependency?

-No.

-However, you can list a url as a dependency.

 ## How do I symlink to a dev folder so I don't have to keep re-installing?